I Slowed My Roll in the Classroom Today

 Today I decided to take a deep breath and move at a slower pace.
 I took my time explaining directions.
 Students worked together in small groups.
 They asked questions.
 I provided examples.
 They practiced some more.
 No pushing was needed.

-Here are a few resources that apply to the classroom.
+Here are a few resources for the classroom.

 1. Slowing Down to Learn: Mindful Pauses That Can Help Student Engagement